haskell-works/blog/posts/2018-08-08-data-parallel-rank-select-bit-string-construction.md

 parallel computers that can process several pieces of information at a time.

-We will be using this technique to parse out text 8-bytes at a time.
+We will be using this technique to parse our text 8-bytes at a time.

 Before we start we will need the following operations: